 The zoo's events and media specialist, E.J.
 Rivers, says it happened sometime Thursday night or early Friday while the zoo was closed.

-She says staff received a call about 8:30 a.m. after the remains of three animals were found.
-She says interim Director David Wetzel then ordered the dogs terminated to protect the remaining animals in the African Savannah Exhibit.
+Rivers says staff received a call about 8:30 a.m. after the remains of three animals were found.
+She says interim director, David Wetzel, then ordered the dogs terminated to protect the remaining animals in the African Savannah Exhibit.

 Zoo officials say the dogs killed two Klipspringers, a small antelope found in eastern and southern Africa, and a Spur-winged goose, a large bird related to geese that is found in sub-Saharan Africa.

 Rivers says the zoo is trying to determine how the dogs got onto zoo property.